odaibert/delphi-azure-migration-toolkit/CONTRIBUTING.md

-# Contributing to Delphi Azure Migration Toolkit
+# Contributing to ISAPI Azure Migration Toolkit

-Thank you for your interest in contributing to the Delphi Azure Migration Toolkit!
-This project helps the Delphi community migrate legacy ISAPI applications to modern Azure cloud infrastructure.
+Thank you for your interest in contributing to the ISAPI Azure Migration Toolkit!
+This project helps the development community migrate legacy ISAPI applications to modern Azure cloud infrastructure.

 ## 🤝 How to Contribute

 ### 🐛 Reporting Issues
 - Use GitHub Issues to report bugs or compatibility problems
-- Include your Delphi version, ISAPI implementation details, and error messages
+- Include your development environment, ISAPI implementation details, and error messages
 - Provide minimal reproducible examples when possible

 ### 📖 Improving Documentation